What is managerial economics?

-But the term managerial economics seems more appropriate as economics principles are applied by the managerial economists and the managers.
-A lot of material has been written so far but crux of the discipline is analytical decision making process for allocation of scarce resources to the best possible alternatives.
+But the term managerial economics seems more appropriate as the managerial economists and the managers apply economics principles.
+A lot of material has been written so far, but the crux of the discipline is a logical decision-making process for allocation of scarce resources to the best possible alternatives.

 The process may take place in private business or public policies; ultimately the managers have to decide what is better for the competing ends.
 They are recruited to apply logic and economic analysis tools to evaluate their options to make the best choices for their employers.

 If not, then what we are our jobs?